Ohio House expels former Republican speaker in historic vote

 Reps.
 Brian Stewart and Mark Fraizer, both Republicans representing districts that border Householder’s, encouraged their colleagues to “do the right thing” and remove Householder from his seat.

-“This has been a distraction.
-This has been a stain on the institution and it is time for us to come together as one body,” Fraizer said, adding that “this institution is greater than any one man.”
+Fraizer called the indictment a stain on the institution and said, "it is time for us to come together as one body.”
+Among other Republicans voting to expel their GOP colleague were eight of the 13 remaining members Householder had recruited to help him win the speakership and Cupp.

+Cupp said the federal grand jury indictment was the deciding factor for him.
+“It seems to me that clearly meets the definition in the Ohio Constitution of disorderly conduct,” he said.

-Householder and four associates were arrested in July in an investigation connected to legislation containing a ratepayer-funded bailout of two Ohio nuclear power plants.
-The $1 billion rescue would have added a new fee to every electricity bill in the state and directed over $150 million a year through 2026 to the plants near Cleveland and Toledo.
+Householder and four associates were arrested in July in an investigation connected to the nuclear bailout legislation, House Bill 6, which contained a $1 billion ratepayer-funded rescue that would have added a new fee to every electricity bill in the state and directed over $150 million a year through 2026 to the plants near Cleveland and Toledo.

-Federal prosecutors allege Householder and his allies took FirstEnergy money in exchange for orchestrating a scheme to elect Householder speaker, put his allies into House seats, then pass the bailout bill and thwart a subsequent ballot effort to repeal it.

-If he is convicted of the federal charges against him, he could face up to 20 years in prison.

 State Rep. Emilia Sykes, the top House Democrat, who has been urging lawmakers to expel Householder for over a year, said the disgraced lawmaker gave the chamber “no choice but to act.”